twhite96/made-mistakes-gatsby/src/posts/notes/paperfaces-ipad-portrait-project.md

 ### Will you draw me?

-Unfortunately I am no longer taking volunteers for the project. <s>If you'd like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces™ style, draw your pet dinosaur, or whatever, follow the link below.</s> I'm currently taking a break from drawing portraits as well. :disappointed:
+Unfortunately I am no longer taking volunteers for the project. <s>If you'd like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces™ style, draw your pet dinosaur, or whatever, follow the link below.</s> I'm currently taking a break from drawing portraits as well.

 ### What is PaperFaces?